VA Disability Benefits: Compensation Program Could Be Strengthened by Consistently Following Leading Reform Practices

 VA agreed with this recommendation.
 In September 2023, VA updated its plan for completing the consolidation of military sexual trauma (MST) disability claims into one MST operations center.
 Specifically, once the operations center reached its full staffing level, the agency would no longer use staff from other offices.
 As a result, the agency would maintain a consistent level of staffing for processing these claims.
 In October 2023, VA completed staffing its operations center and no longer relies on claims processing resources from other offices.

 VA agreed in principle with this recommendation.
-As of March 2024, VBA officials told us that they have begun developing a formal system to monitor efforts to reform the disability compensation program.
-However, they did not provide details about or a timeline for its implementation.
+As of September 2024, VBA officials reported taking steps to address it.
+Specifically, VBA leadership designated a team to develop an action plan and coordinate activities to develop a set of leading reform practices.
+VBA officials reported that they will pilot a framework for tracking adoption of these reform practices, among other efforts.
+They plan to finalize these efforts in the second quarter of fiscal year 2025.
 We are encouraged by VBA initiating efforts to help ensure its reform efforts are effectively planned, implemented, and assessed.
-We will consider closing this recommendation when VA demonstrates that it has developed a set of leading reform practices, such as those described in our report, that managers should use to plan and manage ongoing and future disability compensation program reforms.
+We will consider closing this recommendation when VA demonstrates that it has developed and implemented a set of leading reform practices, such as those described in our report, that managers should use to plan and manage ongoing and future disability compensation program reforms.